The four operations on perverse motives: Introduction

 \subsubsection{Conjectural picture and some earlier works}

-Before getting into more depth, let us discuss perverse motives from the perspective of perverse sheaves and recall some parts of the conjectural picture and re lated earlier works.
+Before going into more detail about the content of this paper, let us discuss perverse motives from the perspective of perverse sheaves and recall parts of the conjectural picture and related earlier works.

-For someone interested in perverse sheaves, perverse motives can be thought of as perverses sheaves of geometric origin.
+For someone interested in perverse sheaves, perverse motives can be thought of as perverse sheaves of geometric origin.
 However, the classical definition of these perverse sheaves as a full subcategory of the category of all perverse sheaves is not entirely satisfactory.
-Indeed, it contains too many morphisms and consequently, as we take kernels and cokernels of morphisms which shouldn't be considered, too many objects.
+Indeed, this category contains too many morphisms and consequently, as we take kernels and cokernels of morphisms which shouldn't be considered, too many objects.
 For example, perverse sheaves of geometric origin should define mixed Hodge modules and therefore any morphism between them should also be a morphism of mixed Hodge modules.
-Therefore, one expects the category of perverse motives/perverse sheaves of geometric origins to be an abelian category endowed with a faithful exact functor into the category of perverse sheaves.
+Therefore, one expects the category of perverse motives/perverse sheaves of geometric origin to be an abelian category endowed with a faithful -- but not full -- exact functor into the category of perverse sheaves.

-According to Grothendieck, there should exists a $\bbQ$-linear abelian category $\MM(k)$ whose objects are called mixed motives.
-Given an embedding $\sigma:k \hookrightarrow \bbC$, the category $\MM(k)$ should comes with a faithful exact functor
+According to Grothendieck, there should exist a $\bbQ$-linear abelian category $\MM(k)$ whose objects are called mixed motives.
+Given an embedding $\sigma:k \hookrightarrow \bbC$, the category $\MM(k)$ should come with a faithful exact functor

-to the category of (polarizable) mixed Hodge structures $\MHS$, called the realization functor.
-The mixed Hodge structure on the $i$-th Betti cohomology group $H^i(X)$ of a given a $k$-variety $X$ should come via the realization functor from a mixed motive $H_{\bf{M}}^i(X)$.
-The appealing beauty lies in the expected properties of this category, in particular, the conjectural relations between extension groups and algebraic cycles (see e.g. \cite{MR1265533}), or the relation with periods rings and motivic Galois groups (see e.g. for a survey \cite{MR3202399}).
+to the category of (polarizable) mixed $\bbQ$-Hodge structures $\MHS$, called the realization functor.
+The mixed Hodge structure on the $i$-th Betti cohomology group $H^i(X)$ of a given $k$-variety $X$ should come via the realization functor from a mixed motive $H_{\mathbf{M}}^i(X)$.
+The appealing beauty of this picture lies in the expected properties of this category, in particular, the conjectural relations between extension groups and algebraic cycles (see e.g. Jannsen's~\cite{MR1265533}), or the relation with period rings and motivic Galois groups (see e.g. for a survey Ayoub's~\cite{MR3202399}).

-As part of Grothendieck's more general cohomological program, the category $\MM(k)$ should underly a system of coefficients.
-For any $k$-variety $X$, there should exist an abelian category $\MM(X)$ of mixed motives and their derived categories should satisfy a formalism of (adjoint) triangulated functors
+As part of Grothendieck's more general cohomological program, the category $\MM(k)$ should underlie a system of coefficients.
+For any $k$-variety $X$, there should exist an abelian category $\MM(X)$ of mixed motives along with a realization functor into the category of mixed Hodge modules (or simply of sheaves of $\bbQ$-vector spaces) on the associated analytic space $X^\anc$, and their derived categories should satisfy a formalism of (adjoint) triangulated functors